 Great question!
 Glad you asked.
 When I say ‘writing’, I’m referring to stuff that’s written specifically from my point of view.
 That means book reviews, feature articles, blog posts, news stories, short fiction and critical essays.
 When I say ‘copywriting’, I’m referring to content I develop for clients to achieve commercial outcomes.
 Think website copy, sales brochures, advertising slogans, press releases, social media strategy, direct mail-outs and other brand collateral.
-My name doesn’t usually appear on anything I write as a copywriter and its sole purpose is to provide appropriate creative solutions to clients’ strategic needs.
+My name doesn’t usually appear on anything I write as a copywriter, and its primary purpose is to provide successful creative solutions to clients’ strategic needs.
 As for what I mean when I say ‘editing’, obviously it plays a crucial role in any writing and copywriting I do because I’m a massive perfectionist.
 But I also offer editorial services: if you need someone to check and correct your work, I can help you.

 What happens after I send you an email using this fancy contact form?